PreciousChicken/blog/content/posts/nextcloud-aio-docker-skeleton-change.md

 ## Conclusion

 And we are done.
-Any new users created should see the new skeleton folder you have created for them by default (users created before this change may be left viewing the old folders too...).
+Any new users created should see the new skeleton folder you have created for them by default (users created before this change may be left viewing the old folders...).

 It is worth adding that any folders you create will be individual folders for that user only; so if you create a folder named *UsefulDocs* and User A puts a file in that, User B will not be able to view it by default.
 If you are looking to create folders that more than one user can use then take a look at the [Group folders](https://apps.nextcloud.com/apps/groupfolders) application.